Aged Care Accommodation Payments Explained and FAQ's

 The fees payable in Aged Residential care fall into one of 4 categories:

-- Fees for Extra or Additional Optional Services - residents may elect to pay for additional, optional services, such as the internet, pay TV, etc. Fees for extra or optional services must be agreed with the resident beforehand and it is not permitted for residents to be charged certain for certain costs, such as:
+Residents may elect to pay for additional, optional services, such as the internet, pay TV, etc. Fees for extra or optional services must be agreed with the resident beforehand and it is not permitted for residents to be charged for certain costs, such as:

-To provide some indication of how the MPIR has tracked over time, see the chart below - it is currently at an historic minimum.
+To provide some indication of how the MPIR has tracked over time, see the chart below - it is currently at an historic low.

-- income support payments from the Australian Government such as the Age Pension, a Service Pension or an Income Support Supplement
+- income support payments from the Australian Government such as the Age Pension, a Service Pension or an Income Support Supplement, but excluding the minimum pension supplement and energy supplement

 - deemed (not actual) income from financial investments (see Age Pension page )